My visit to the Planetarium

 - Participate in lab sessions.

 - Participate in courses for children (Petite Ourse) or adults (1, 2, 3 Stars).

-- Visit the permanent exhibition: “History of the Universe – From the Big Bang to a Grain of Sand”.
+- Visit the permanent exhibition: “History of the Universe – From the Big Bang to a Grain of Sand”, or the temporary exhibition.

 I can also…

 - Celebrate my birthday with an interstellar snack;